tonytvo/blog-generator/content/blog/financial-statement-analysis/index.md

 # balance sheet statement analysis
 - https://www.oldschoolvalue.com/stock-valuation/analyzing-financial-statements-circuit-city-balance-sheet/
 - [old school value durable competitive advantage financial statement analysis](./durable-competitive-financial-statements-analysis.xlsx)
+- balance sheet is sectionalized into 3 major categories: the assets, the equity and the liabilities.

+- ***assets***
+  - assets are what the company owns
+  - assets can ben financed in 2 ways: with the company's money - this is called equity or with someone else's money - this is called liabilities.
+  - because assets are either financed by equity or liabilities, the 2 sides will always be equal.
+They will balance.
+  - *assets are something that is owned and expected to generate income for the company*
+  - 2 different categories of assets: the non-current and the current assets
+    - current asset can be defined as any asset which is likely to be converted into cash within a period of 1 year such as cash, inventory and receivables
+    - non-current assets are sometimes referred to as long-term assets.
+An organization simply includes those assets that have an expected ownership over a period exceeding 1 year and cannot immediately be converted into cash such as machines for production, buildings, cards, etc...
+    - the idea distinguishing various kinds of assets is to present to the reader a true and fair view of a company's financial condition that is also why the balance sheet is sometimes referred to as the statement of financial position.

+  - **cash and cash equivalents**
+    - aka cash, cash equivalents, and marketable securities.
+When we think of cash, it includes any cash kept in a register and cash that is safely stored away in a bank account.
+    - cash equivalents are equal to having cash that is currently in a different form, for example, money market funds, saving deposits and deposit certificates.

+  - **accounts receivables**
+    - aka receivables, net receivables.
+    - most of a business's sales tend to be carried out on credit as opposed to cash.
+This payment in effect an asset for the company because it will be turned into cash at a later date.
+Typically, this would happen within 60-90 days.
+This also means that receivables, in reality are an interest-free loan provided from one company to another company.
+    - most often, it made up by the credit sales of goods and services,but it can also contain expected current payments such as interest on various securities.
+    - in short, this is money that is expected to flow into the company but is yet to be received.

+  - **inventory**
+    - typically inventory is subdivided into 3 categories: raw materials (such as sugar for coca-cola), work in progress (such as labor costs for managing machines), and finished goods (includes costs for packaging the products).

+  - **other current assets**
+    - any current assets that do not meet any of the 3 previous categories (may include property, plant and equipment available for sale, or any asset that is expected to be sold within the year)
+    - might also include derivatives that are designated as hedging instruments such as foreign currency contracts and commodity contracts (to minimize their risk and exposure to a flexible and unpredictable market).

+  - **prepaid expenses**
+    - a firm sometimes pays off some of its expenses before it actually incurs them (such as distribution rights in advance for 6 months in the case of coca-cola)
+    - the prepaid expenses tend to be the most iliquid item in the current assets category.
+Most likely the contractual terms would not allow Coca-Cola to ask for such a reversal of funds that have already been paid.
+    - that's why you'll find prepaid expenses listed at the very bottom of the current assets column; it's the "thickest" and most difficult to turn back into cash
+  - **total current assets**
+    - summation of all assets that you expect to turn into cash during the next 12 months.

 # financial shenanigans
 - https://www.youtube.com/watch?v=Zg-led5YMlo&ab_channel=TheSwedishInvestor